bbarker/blog/Software/Scala/WildcardExistentialTypes.md

 4. [Understanding Covariance and Contravariance](https://blog.kaizen-solutions.io/2020/variance-in-scala/)
 5. [SO question inspiring this post](https://stackoverflow.com/questions/70193216/why-cant-a-polymorphic-function-accept-wildcard-existential-types-in-scala),
   where the key insight was pointed out to me by Matthias Berndt.
+6. [TypeScript GitHub Issue on Function Variance](https://github.com/microsoft/TypeScript/issues/3651) Demonstrates how the wrong choices for variance in functions can cause a compiler to have runtime errors.

 ### Wildcards and Existential Types